 - Jonathan Walden, Commissioning Policy Lead, Department of Health

 The panel will be followed by a networking opportunity with refreshments.
 To attend, please do register by clicking here – places are limited, and will be distributed on a first come, first served basis.
-Please register before close of play on Thursday 30th November.

 We look forward to welcoming you to an informative event.